alanqingranwang/web/content/posts/2019-04-28---Variational-Autoencoder-Breakdown.md

 2. On the other hand, $D_{KL}(q_\phi(z|x) || p(z))$ can be thought of as a regularizer, which enforces a penalty if the $z$ that the encoder outputs is not "like" a standard normal.
 You can imagine that without this penalty, the encoder could just spread different versions of the same code in completely different regions of latent space.
 By forcing the encoder to generate codes that look like they are sampled from $p(z)$, we essentially enforce structure into the prior distribution that prevents codes from being too spread apart.

 ## Implementation Details
-We can perform gradient descent on the objective function shown in Equation $(4)$ further design choices.
+In practice, we make several further design choices to make gradient descent possible on the objective function shown in Equation $(4)$.

 Let's define $q_\phi$ as being Gaussian distributed:
 $$